Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

-Using the exact solution of the exchange option as a benchmark for evaluating the RMSE, Fig.\ref{fig:Adaptive training2} $(a)$ and $(b)$ illustrate the histories of loss values and error values in relation to the number of iterations throughout the adaptive learning process.
-The results indicate that the trained PIRBFNN exhibits exceptional generalization capability on the testing points.
+Using the exact solution of the exchange option as a benchmark for RMSE evaluation, Fig.\ref{fig:Adaptive training2} $(a)$ illustrates the histories of loss values and error values in relation to the number of iterations throughout the adaptive learning process, employing the same scalar shape parameters as in the single-asset case.
+In contrast, Fig.\ref{fig:Adaptive training2} $(b)$ depicts the corresponding experiment conducted with the shape parameters in vector form.
+From the figures, it is evident that the scalar shape parameters perform poorly in simulating two-dimensional exchange option pricing, exhibiting low predictive accuracy and divergent behavior.
+However, the trained PIRBFNN equipped with the vectorized shape parameters achieves exceptional generalization capability on the testing points.
 As the training loss curve decreases steadily, there is a consistent decline in the error curve.
-Upon termination of the adaptive training process, the RMSE has been reduced to $8.0808\times 10^{-3}$.
+Upon termination of the adaptive training process, the RMSE has been reduced to $9.2078\times 10^{-3}$.
+Therefore, in this manuscript, the vectorized shape parameters are employed in multi-dimensional option models to enhance the representational capacity of the PIRBFNN, and all subsequent experiments are carried out based on this network architecture.

 During this process, we also display the numerical results for various $S_1$ and $S_2$ values at time $t = 0$ predicted by the PIRBFNNs with different numbers of RBF hidden neurons in Table \ref{tab:Exchoptionvalue}.
 This highlights the impact of the number of hidden neurons on network performance.
 A progressive improvement in accuracy is seen with the increased number of neurons, up to a certain level when the stopping criterion of the adaptive learning scheme is fulfilled.